What is a toner and an astringent?

-The better question might actually be, “How are they NOT different?”
-According to the experts, toner and astringent are formulated very differently and therefore serve completely different purposes.
-“The main differentiator between an astringent and toner is the ingredients,” says Dr. Adam Friedman, associate professor of dermatology at George Washington University School of Medicine and Health Sciences in New York.
-“Toners often contain glycerin and some form of glycol, which both draw water into the skin and help soothe and buffer its pH levels.”
+According to the experts, toner and astringent are formulated very differently and serve completely different purposes.
+“The main differentiator between an astringent and toner is the ingredients,” says Dr. Adam Friedman, Associate Professor of Dermatology at George Washington University School of Medicine and Health Sciences in New York.
+“Toners often contain glycerin and some form of glycol, which both draw water into the skin to help soothe and buffer its pH levels.”